sch0ngut/NLP-sandbox/text_classifier/README.md

 The data can be downloaded from: https://lazyprogrammer.me/course_files/deepnlp_classification_data.zip

-An object of `TextClassifier` class can be instantiated either with a GloVe or a Word2Vec embedding and using any classifier (e.g. Logistic Regression, RandomForest or XGBoost).
+An object of `TextClassifier` class can be instantiated either with a GloVe or a Word2Vec embedding and using any classifier (e.g. `sklearn.linear_model.LogisticRegression`).

 Here are the training / test accuracies of some selected classifiers and both embeddings: